Macugnaga Ski Resort

 Skiing & Snowboarding, Lifts & Terrain

 The Macugnaga skiing & snowboarding terrain totals around 32km worth of trails for all abilities.
 Lifts & runs are split between two areas, with the bases around 1½km apart (by road).
-The smaller Belvedere area has 550m of skiable vertical on north-east aspect, tree lined slopes.
+The smaller Belvedere area has 550m of skiable vertical on north-east aspect, tree-lined slopes.
 Main access is via chairlift from Pecetto.
 The larger Monte Moro area is on sunny south-facing slopes, accessed by a small old cable car from Staffa up to 1,700m elevation at Alpe Bill.
 A relatively modern cable car & chairlift serve the 1,100m of skiable vertical.
 From the top of Monte Moro, one can make descents into Switzerland toward Saas Fee but getting back up and into Italy will require human power (skinning).
 There is no valley trail down to the village from Alpe Bill.

 An ample off-piste is available in both sectors.
-Larch forest provides some fun in the Belvedere, and long alpine off-piste is the go from Monte Moro.
+Larch forest provides some fun in the Belvedere, and long alpine off-piste into larch is the go from Monte Moro.
 Backcountry options are endless, but generally only for the adventurous.
 Some of the best, most challenging, alpine descents from the Monte Rosa massif end in the valley above Macugnaga but are generally accessed via the lifts from the adjacent valley at Alagna & Monterosa Ski.

 Where is Macugnaga Italy?

 Macugnaga sits deep below the highest peaks of the Monte Rosa hard up on the border with Switzerland in north-western Piedmont.
 Whilst at the end of a remote valley, the ski resort is only 110km (1½-2hr) northwest by road from Milan Malpensa Airport (MXP) & 42km west of the main train station at Domodossola.
 The area is easy to get to via train & bus from Milan via Domodossola, but bus services are extremely limited on weekends.
 The Comazzi buses leave from the Domodossola train station six times a day during the week & only twice a day on weekends.
-See the bus timetable here.
+See an old version of the bus timetable here.
 The same company runs seven direct bus services from Milan Malpensa to Domodossola, with the journey taking less than 1½hr.

 Due to the relatively limited nature of bus services to Macugnaga, for reasons of value & time efficiency, we recommend looking at a private transfer, particularly if in a group of 3 or more people.